santoshjoshi/camel-bindy-example/README.md

 1. Reads a txt huge text file delimeted with '|'
 2. Unmarshals it to a JAVA POJO
 3. Process POJO
+4. Create another POJO during processing
-4. Marshal the pojo back to another file after processing
+4. Marshal the pojo back to new file after processing

 #####Setting up the Example

 1. check out the example
 2. execute mvn clean install
 3. execute mvn exec:exec